ebridge/bridge-web/deploy/README.md

   kubectl apply -f -
 ```

-Note, per [this](https://stackoverflow.com/questions/45879498/how-can-i-update-a-secret-on-kubernetes-when-it-is-generated-from-a-file) SO answer, you could just delete and then recreate secets before deploying pods since the env vars inside pods are already derived from kubernetes secrets and won't be effected until a redeploy.
+Note, per [this](https://stackoverflow.com/questions/45879498/how-can-i-update-a-secret-on-kubernetes-when-it-is-generated-from-a-file) SO answer, you could just delete and then recreate secrets before deploying pods since the env vars inside pods are already derived from kubernetes secrets and won't be effected until a redeploy.

 This means secrets must be updated *before* deploying services if there are any changes to secrets.